 You need quick relief from creditors.
 It takes as little as three months for a bankruptcy court to issue a discharge order.
 After discharge, the debtor no longer has personal liability for the discharged debt.

 Most debt is dischargeable.
 If most of a filer's debt is dischargeable, Chapter 7 will free the debtor from personal liability for this debt.
 Dischargeable debt includes credit card debt, medical bills, and personal loans.

 The decision to file for bankruptcy is complicated enough in itself.
 Choosing the appropriate form of bankruptcy and preparing to file involve many considerations that you might not be aware of until it is too late.
-Contact a local attorney for a free initial case assessment to learn how they can help guide you through the process and ensure that your bankruptcy eliminates problems -- instead of just creating new ones.
+Learn how an experienced bankruptcy lawyer can help guide you through the process and ensure that your bankruptcy eliminates problems -- instead of just creating new ones.